How many Antarctic Ice Marathon & 100k races have occured?

 Head – balaclava, facemask, hat, neck gaiter, goggles

 Will there be media coverage of the race?

 Yes.
-A news release will be issued after the event.
 Leading international sports photographers and / or TV have been present at all previous races and the event receives global media coverage.